 Signs of Ovulation

-A woman is at her most fertile those 2 to 3 days before her temperature rises, and sometimes it takes up to 2 days AFTER ovulation for the progesterone to rise enough to raise your body’s temperature.
+Keep in mind that you will be most fertile during the two to three days before your temperature rises and sometimes it may take up to two days after ovulation for your body’s progesterone levels to rise enough to raise your basal body temperature.

 Every woman will also experience a change in their cervical position or firmness.
 Throughout your cycle your cervix will adjust accordingly.
 During ovulation your cervix will be soft, high, open, and wet.
 It may take you a few cycles before you will be able to distinguish between what your cervix normally feels like and what it feels like during ovulation.

 Lower Abdominal Discomfort

 Many women experience pain around the time of their ovulatory period.
 This pain is commonly known as mittelschmerz.
 MedlinePlus is produced by the National Library of Medicine and defines mittelschmerz as:

 Mittelschmerz is one-sided, lower abdominal pain in women.
 It occurs at or around the time of an egg is released from the ovaries (ovulation).

 This pain occurs because right before ovulation, the growth of the follicle where the egg develops will extend the ovary’s surface, which in turn causes pain and discomfort.
 During ovulation, fluid or blood is released from the ruptured egg follicle which can irritate the abdomen lining.
 The pain can vary from mild aches to severe cramps that last just a few minutes up to a few hours.